 Do not use secondary sources for this essay.
 The purpose of the assignment is to give you skill and confidence in asking and answering historiographical questions of primary sources, and relying on secondary sources can defeat this purpose.
 If you really want to read a secondary source about Perpetua, perhaps to get ideas for historians' themes and interests, no one will stop you, but when you write the essay, pretend that you didn't.
-Don't paraphrase, quote, or refer to any secondary sources, inadvertently or otherwise,.

 A marking rubric is posted on Blackboard.